The Role of Coercion in Peacebuilding: Insights from Africa in an Inter-Regional Perspective

 The project is implemented together by PRIF’s Research Departments IV and V and includes collaboration with the Kofi Annan International Peacekeeping Training Center (KAIPTC) in Accra, Ghana, and the Institute for Peace and Security Studies (IPSS), Addis Ababa, Ethiopia.
 An international workshop held jointly in Accra in 2022 explored peacebuilding insights from Africa in an interregional perspective.
 It served to develop a joint conceptualization and identified different types of coercion in peacebuilding.
 This resulted in a joint book project, for which all authors met for an authors' workshop in November 2023.

 The edited volume currently under preparation aims at offering a theoretical and conceptual discussion on the role of coercion in peacebuilding and explores how coercion plays out in the increasingly important peacebuilding activities of actors from the Global South.
 It thereby contributes to a growing scholarship on the changing forms of international peacebuilding and to the ambition of de-centering its study.
-In addition, Sophia Birchinger developed her PhD project “Perceptions of Coercion: AU and ECOWAS Interventions in The Gambia and Guinea-Bissau” in the context of the project and laid the foundations for further in-depth cooperation on the topic.
+In addition, Sophia Birchinger developed her dissertation project, “Perceptions of Coercion: AU and ECOWAS Interventions in The Gambia and Guinea-Bissau”, thereby laying the groundwork for further collaboration on the topic.

 Members